Guangan Sichuan, China Travel Guide

 Observing local customs makes for smooth interactions during your visit.

 A nod or slight bow is polite.
-Handshakes are frequently found in formal settings.
-Address people by their title and surname.
+Handshakes are regularly found in formal settings.
+Address people according to their title and surname.

 Ask permission before photographing individuals, especially children.
 Avoid military installations or sensitive government buildings.